Ontology Overview

 Graph Explorer

-A tool for visually exploring data loaded into the defined model.
+A tool for visually exploring actual data loaded into the defined model.

 - Execute Cypher queries to analyze data relationships.